 If you find the AirPods Pro attractive for their features but are put off by their price, the $130 Amazon Echo Buds should be the very next true wireless earbuds on your list.
 The Echo Buds have a nearly identical battery life of five hours between charges, with a 20-hour total time with their charging case.
 They have an active noise reduction (ANR) system made by Bose, which isn’t as good as the AirPods Pro’s cancellation but does a very good job of eliminating background din.

 The IPX4 rated, just like the AirPods Pro, and they’re compatible with all three major voice assistants: Siri, Google Assistant, and Alexa — with the option of hands-free access to Alexa.
 They’re not quite in the same league as the AirPods Pro for sound quality — though we think they sound quite good — and their charging case is considerably larger and heavier.
-But for the price, they’re an incredible value.are also
+But for the price, they’re an incredible value.also are

 If you’re looking for a pair of true wireless earbuds that come closest to the AirPods Pro, it’s Sony’s WF-1000XM3.
 These buds were the first major offering with active noise cancellation (ANC), and they’re still among the best.
 The Sony buds also do much better than the AirPods Pro when it comes to battery life, offering six hours with ANC turned on, and an impressive eight hours with it off.
 Their charging case is equally mighty, with 24 hours of total time (ANC on) and 32 hours with ANC off.